 Patients with the following diagnosis and/or symptoms may be candidates for Decompression Therapy:

 - Degenerative Disc Disease

 - Spinal Stenosis

-As stated above, Spinal Decompression rehabilitates the disc itself which produces fast results for back and leg pain sufferers.
-However, pre and post therapy such as stretching and core strengthening is necessary to stabilize and achieve maximum and lasting results.
+As stated above, Spinal Decompression rehabilitates the disc itself, which produces fast results for back pain and leg pain sufferers.
+However, pre and post-therapy, such as stretching and core strengthening, is necessary to stabilize and achieve maximum and lasting results.

 - Advanced osteoporosis

 To learn more about spinal decompression in Waldwick, Ridgewood, Mahwah, Wyckoff, Ramsey, Franklin Lakes, Allendale, Ho Ho Kus, Saddle River, or any nearby area, call us today at (201) 445-1079 to schedule a free consultation.